 X. Carol Song

-Carol Song leads the Scientific Solutions Group in RCAC in developing innovative advanced computing and data cyberinfrastructure solutions to support scientific discovery and learning.
-Carol has more than 20 years of experience in high-performance and distributed computing, and software engineering to connect domain scientists to advanced cyberinfrastructure technologies.
-Since 2005, she has been PI or CoPI on more than 30 sponsored research projects, representing more than $60 million in research funding.
+Carol leads RCAC's research collaboration efforts with the campus and nationwide.
+She has more than 20 years of experience in high-performance and distributed computing, and software engineering to connect domain scientists to advanced cyberinfrastructure technologies.
+Since 2005, she has been PI or CoPI on more than 30 sponsored research projects, representing more than $80 million in research funding.
 Carol is the PI of Anvil, a new large-capacity national computational system funded by NSF in 2020, continuing her leadership in HPC including the TeraGrid, XSEDE 1 & 2 projects since 2006.
-She has led and collaborated in many data infrastructure projects, including NSF-funded Data Interoperability, CI-TEAM, SDCI, SI2, DIBBs, Cybertraining projects, and most recently, a $4.5M NSF CSSI grant to develop a reusable, plug-n-play data framework, GeoEDF, to make large geospatial scientific datasets readily usable by domain scientists.
-She is the leader of the MyGeoHub.org geospatial science gateway that supports data-driven collaborative research and learning.
+She has led and collaborated in many data infrastructure projects, including NSF-funded Data Interoperability, CI-TEAM, SDCI, SI2, DIBBs, Cybertraining projects, and most recently, a $5M NSF CSSI grant to develop a reusable, plug-n-play data framework, GeoEDF, to make large geospatial scientific datasets readily usable by domain scientists.
+As director of the Scientific Solutions Group in RCAC, she leads the research software engineering (RSE) group to develop innovative advanced computing and data cyberinfrastructure solutions to support scientific discovery and learning, including the MyGeoHub.org geospatial science gateway that supports data-driven collaborative research and learning since 2014.

 - B.S., Computer Science and Engineering, Tsinghua University, China